Beam-Connectivity/beam-connectivity.github.io/index.md

 👨🏼‍🏫 We are digital by default and always looking to improve *how* we work

-👐🏼 We love OSS, both using and contributing
+👐🏼 We love open source software, both using and contributing to it

 👯‍♀️ The whole team is super-smart and friendly, yet humble